Property Inspections in Kensington Sydney – Pre-purchase, Pest, Pools, & Building Dilapidation ReportsChandra Shekhar Pandey

 If you are looking at buying a property in Sydney get in touch with Sean O’Connell.
 Sean is a member of the Master Builders Association; Doric Property Inspections are fully insured and operates beyond Australian Standards compliance.
 To know more about our residential and commercial property inspections and pest inspection/ control services in Bellevue Hill contact Sean O’Connell .

-When you hire a building inspector in Sydney to perform a pre-purchase inspection of any residential or commercial property, these reports must meet the Australian Standard AS 4349.1 – 2007; pest inspections must also comply with the Australian Standard AS4349.3.2010
+When you hire an independent building inspector in Sydney to perform a pre-purchase inspection of any residential or commercial property, these reports must meet the Australian Standard AS 4349.1 – 2007; pest inspections must also comply with the Australian Standard AS4349.3.2010

 If your inspector does not comply with these standards, then you cannot be sure that your reports are comprehensive and complete.
 Inadequate inspections can result in possible omissions, which can mean that you might pay more for the property than appropriate, given its current condition.

-So it is vital that you ensure that any building inspector that you employ to perform a pre-purchase commercial or residential property inspection in Sydney fully complies with the Australian Standards.
+So it is vital that you ensure that any building inspector that you employ to perform pre-purchase commercial building inspections or residential property inspection in Sydney fully complies with the Australian Standards.

 Commercial & Residential.
 100% Australian + Fully Insured + 20yrs Experience + Master Builders Association Member